 Haa-Nee-Naa Lodge is an owner-operated, first class fishing destination located on British Columbia’s North West Coast.
 Owners Clayton Vanier, Robyn Bertrand and Jason Bowers are very passionate about the Lodge and it’s unique location at Dundas Island.
-Clayton, one of the original founders of the lodge, has been building the business for 22 years and has recently partnered with long-time staff members Robyn and Jason.
+Clayton, one of the original founders of the lodge, has been building the business since 1991.
+In 2015 Clayton partnered with long-time staff members Robyn and Jason.

 “Happy to call Dundas home during the summer, there is really no place we would rather be.
 We are committed to offering first class service and hospitality and are passionate about providing anglers with the opportunity to experience the incredible fishery that we have on Dundas Island, making memories that will last a lifetime.
 We look forward to seeing you there.”

 Clayton Vanier aka “Longhorn”